WILD BUCK AMERICAN RYE WHISKEY

 Whether it’s still sealed or already opened, there’s no need to refrigerate or freeze hard liquor.
 Hard liquors like vodka, rum, tequila, and whiskey; most liqueurs, including Campari, St. Germain, Cointreau, and Pimm’s; and bitters are perfectly safe to store at room temperature.

-We don’t recommend freezingWild Buck American Rye Whiskey, if you even could.
+We don’t recommend freezingWild Buck American Rye Whiskey if you even could.

 Wild Buck American Rye Whiskey is best stored in your stomach after passing across your lips!

 Yes, hard liquor has a higher alcohol content than beer.
 But as long as you’re drinking them at the same speed, a shot of liquor in a mixer should give you the same buzz as a 12-ounce beer.
-Shots tend to get people drunker because they take them more quickly than they would drink a beer or a glass of wine.
+Shots tend to get people drunk because they take them more quickly than they would drink a beer or a glass of wine.

-Wild Buck American Rye Whiskey is 100-Proof, so it will get you drunk faster than most other whiskeys.
+Wild Buck American Rye Whiskey is 100-proof, so it will get you drunk faster than most other whiskeys.

 Well, withWild Buck American Rye Whiskey: